-Among the many phenomena and related technologies that show exponential growth in recent years and (will) result in digital transformation (initiatives) is the Internet of Things, a.k.a.
-IoT.
+Among the many phenomena and related technologies that show exponential growth in recent years and (will) result in digital transformation (initiatives) is the Internet of Things or IoT.

-It has taken over two decades for the ‘concept’ of the Internet of Things to become a reality that will impact many areas of business and society.
-Yet, it will take several more years before it is a daily reality in all possible areas, for numerous reasons.
+It has taken over two decades for the ‘concept’ of the Internet of Things (IoT) to become a reality that is impacting and will impact many areas of business and society.
+Yet, several more years are needed before the IoT is a full-blown daily reality in all possible areas, for numerous reasons, such as IoT security challenges, which we cover in this IoT guide.
+The Internet of Things is still in its early days, despite massive attention for it.

 Table of Contents

-- 2 IoT: how it all started and evolved
+- 2 The origin of the Internet of Things: how it all started

-- 4 Industries driving the Internet of Things
+- 4 The flavors of IoT: the Industrial Internet of Things

-- 5 Consumer applications of the Internet of Things
+- 5 The flavors of IoT: the Consumer Internet of Things

 - 11 The Internet of Things in an infographic